Baby Boomers Retiring: 17 Facts About How it Will Impact HR

 3) There is tons of work available to boomers.
 55+ jobs are growing at an annual rate of 4.1%, which is four times the overall rate of job growth.

 4) Social security should be stable through 2035, securing many of the baby boomers through their lifespan.

-5) Baby boomer retiring aren’t moving away from home anymore.
+5) Retiring baby boomers aren’t moving away from home anymore.
 Only 1.6% of retirees moved state lines in recent years, and Florida has decreased its share of out of state retirees by half, in comparison with the previous generation of retirees.